rose-collectionservices/collection-services-manual/12-PRESERVATION/readme.md

 * Add the archival objects to ArchivesSpace if necessary.
 In manage top containers, add the box's barcode, container profile, and location.
 * Label the outside of the box(es) with a [mold notice label](https://emory.sharepoint.com/:b:/s/EUVRoseLibrary/EWuF3Lzs0JxClM8yNxB0KjABep0uDkgZWXzg1RZFiNGIQQ?e=wdOjNb) according to the instructions in  [6.6.2 Boxing collections](/06-LOCAL%20PRACTICE#662-boxing-collections).
 * It is highly preferred to send items that have been treated for mold to the LSC following treatment.
 Boxes that were previously treated for mold but must remain onsite should be shelved with the rest of the location.

+Deaccessioning moldy materials:
+* Moldy collection material that is being removed from a collection and needs to be shredded should be boxed/bagged separately for disposal.
+* Contact David Horne (Supervisor, Emory Recycles and Emory Shredding Services) to arrange for a separate pickup of those moldy items to be shredded.

 ## 12.3 Sending Collection Material to the Conservation Lab